linklab-uva/f1tenth_gtc_tutorial/README.md

 ## Tutorial Summary:
 - F1/10 Gazebo racing simulator
-- Perception - LIDAR, and Camera - in Rviz
+- Perception - LIDAR, and Camera - in *rviz*
 - Simple Navigation - Wall following and PID steering and velocity control
-- Simulataneous Localization and Mapping (SLAM) using Hector SLAM
+- Simultaneous Localization and Mapping (SLAM) using Hector SLAM
 - Building and saving maps with LIDAR scan data
 - Localization using the Adaptive Monte Carlo (AMCL) method
 - Path planning and waypoint navigation using Time-Elastic Band (TEB) local planner.